 Inexperienced sales leaders make the mistake of collecting a lot of data but not setting aside the time to analyze the results and go over their findings.

 It can be helpful to set up weekly, monthly, and quarterly check-ins; they help with accountability.
 Tell your reps the criteria they are being judged on, then use the check-ins to celebrate their wins and provide support in areas they are struggling.

 A robust CRM is key to making reviews an efficient and helpful part of a sales process because it provides a bird’s-eye view of all the important metrics.

 Leverage the pipeline report

-If you set out to climb Mount Everest, you can't just envision the thrill of summiting.
+If you set out to climb Mount Everest, you can’t just envision the thrill of summiting.
 That can be your motivation, but you also have to prepare your gear, make a plan, and hire help.
-Similarly, the adrenaline rush of the big sale is real, but you can't get there without methodically laying the groundwork.
+Similarly, the adrenaline rush of the big sale is real, but you can’t get there without methodically laying the groundwork.
 Sales pipeline platforms and sales funnel software do that.

 A pipeline report is essential to understanding and making the right improvements to your pipeline.
 Use these pipeline reports to create an efficient, repeatable, and customized process that will help you win more deals.